The Old Man in a Boat Tour

 Or perhaps the “be-cause”… I want to do this trip both for myself (as a personal challenge and because I really like sailing) and to raise funds for the World Wildlife Fund (Canada) – a wonderful organization I have been supporting for over 30 years.
 They are doing tremendous work to raise awareness of the damage we are doing to our natural environment – particularly our watersheds – and are proposing nature-based solutions based on close consultation with and involvement of First Nations’ peoples.

 Donations can be made through the World Wildlife Foundation’s own fundraising portal and every dollar donated goes directly to them.
 All costs associated with the construction of the boat and the trip itself are coming out of my own personal funds, and furthermore I am committed to “matching” all donations made, up to a total of $8,000.
 I have a goal in mind of raising about $10,000 but if the idea of this trip resonates with enough people it could be a lot more.
 I really hope people will see it in this light.
-I am also trying to do everything I can to ensure this trip has to lowest possible carbon footprint.
+I am also trying to do everything I can to ensure this trip has the lowest possible carbon footprint.

 Fast forward to 2021 when, after recovering from health issues, I felt inspired to try again.